 Jeffries, Booker warn of "moment of moral urgency" in sit-in protest against GOP budget on Capitol steps

-Washington — House Minority Leader Hakeem Jeffries and Sen. Cory Booker voiced their opposition to the Republican budget plan key to enacting President Trump's agenda as the sun rose on Sunday, holding a sit-in protest on the steps of the Capitol into the morning.
+Washington — House Minority Leader Hakeem Jeffries and Sen. Cory Booker voiced their opposition to the Republican budget plan key to enacting President Trump's agenda as the sun rose on Sunday, holding a sit-in protest on the steps of the Capitol well into the afternoon.

 Shortly after 6 a.m., the pair began livestreaming their conversation, while Booker warned of a "moment of moral urgency" as Congress is set to return from a two-week recess on Monday.
 The New Jersey Democrat pledged to sit and discuss the coming fight for "a good number of hours."